AnyBody/ammr/Docs/body/thoracic_model.rst

 .. rst-class:: without-title

-.. caution:: **Unreleased model:** This is an upcoming model not included in the public release.
+.. caution:: **Unreleased model:** The model is under development and not yet included in the managed model repository.
-    The model is still under development.
-Access to the model can be given on request.
-Please `contact us <sales@anybodytech.com>`_ if you are interested in this work.
+   The model is used in various research projects and access to the model can be given on request.
+Please
+    `contact us <sales@anybodytech.com>`_ if you are interested in this work.

 The thoracic spine model consists of the thoracic vertebral column and the